Parenting just may be the hardest job on the planet. As we raise our kids, we juggle work, relationships, our home and hobbies.

 2. Prioritize sleep

-Kids are growing quickly, so both their brains and bodies need lots of sleep.
-If they get even 30 to 60 minutes less sleep than recommended, kids will struggle with basic tasks and mood.
+Kids are growing quickly, so both their brains and bodies need a lot of sleep.
+If they get even 30 to 60 minutes less sleep than recommended, kids can struggle with basic tasks and mood.
 So what’s that magic number per day?
-It depends on the age*:
+It depends on their age:

 - Infants: 12-15 hours

 - Preschoolers: 10-13 hours

 - School-age (6-13 years old): 9-11 hours

 For most young children, this means a bedtime between 7-8 p.m. is best.
 Work on a sleep routine and try to stick with it.
 You’ll have a happier household if everyone is rested.